wp-plugins/customer-area/readme.txt

 Give your customers a page on your site where they can access private content in a secure and easy way.
 As of today, private content means files: you upload files for your customer, and only him will be able to view them or download them on his page.
-We will soon extend the plugin to allow for more content type: notices, ...

 **Current features**